 Aug.
 31, 2023

-AI: concern or blessing for the intermediary?
+AI: a concern or a blessing for brokers and MGAs?

 Dennie van den Biggelaar, OneSurance, in VVP special Digital Innovation 2023